frida/frida-website/_i18n/en/_docs/stalker.md

 definitions](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/frida-gum/index.d.ts)
 for gum are well commented and provide a little more detail still.

-The main API to stalker from JavaScript is:
+The main API to Stalker from JavaScript is:

 ```
 Stalker.follow([threadId, options])